michaelgrigoryan25/LibraryManagementSystem/README.md

 # Library Management System

-Welcome to the Library Management System project developed by students of the Introduction to Object-Oriented Programming course (CS120) at the American University of Armenia.
+Welcome to the Library Management System project developed by leasers of the Introduction to Object-Oriented Programming course (CS120) at the American University of Armenia.

 ## UML Class Diagram